plyght/valet/SETUP.md

 ## Recap

-- Run Valet locally with your config
+- Run Valet locally as an MCP server with your config
-- Use Tailscale to publish `/mcp` at a public HTTPS URL
+- Use Tailscale Funnel to publish `/mcp` at a public HTTPS URL
-- Give the AI your public URL and the token
+- Give your AI assistant the public URL: `https://hostname.ts.net/mcp/YOUR-TOKEN`
+- The AI sends MCP JSON-RPC 2.0 requests to interact with your Mac safely
 - Valet will only do what you explicitly allow, inside your chosen folder